 Hemorrhoids are swollen veins in the lower rectum and anus.
 They're similar to varicose veins that form in the legs.
 Hemorrhoids can happen inside the rectum (internal hemorrhoids).
 Or one may form at the anal opening (external hemorrhoids).
-Although they may bleed, most hemorrhoids aren't cause for concern.
+They may bleed, but most hemorrhoids aren't cause for concern.
 But a small blood clot (thrombus) can develop in an external hemorrhoid.
 This may lead to severe pain and sometimes bleeding.

-Treatment recommendations include the following:
+Treatment recommendations include:

 If more than 72 hours have passed, your healthcare provider will suggest home treatments.
-Simple home treatments can relieve your pain.
+Simple home treatments can ease your pain.
 These may include warm baths, ointments, suppositories, and witch hazel compresses.
 Many thrombosed hemorrhoids go away on their own in a few weeks.

 Eat foods that are high in fiber and use fiber supplements to help prevent constipation.